Hurricane Irma Recovery

 - Habitat for Humanity's Irma Recovery Critical Home Repair

 - FEMA's How to Create Permanent Housing Plans

 - FEMA's Rebuilding Safer, Stronger, Smarter: Considerations for Homeowners Fact Sheet

 FEMA TEMPORARY TRAVEL TRAILER AND DIRECT LEASING UPDATE

 As of Sept.
 4, 2018, there are 104 households living in FEMA temporary trailers in the Keys and 22 households living in FEMA direct-leased properties.
 This is down from the original 243 households (215 in travel trailers and 28 in direct-leased properties) who have stayed temporarily in housing supplied by FEMA.

 - All FEMA-eligible survivors have been housed.
 To remain eligible for FEMA’s emergency temporary housing, survivors must continue to work on a permanent housing plan.

-- FEMA makes determinations about continued eligibility for direct housing on a monthly basis by speaking with survivors about their progress.
+- FEMA caseworkers make determinations about continued eligibility for direct housing on a monthly basis by speaking with survivors about their progress and providing rental resources.